allpaca/V8Harvest/V8Harvest_2013.md

   do {
     do {
       for (var i = 0; i < 10; i++) %OptimizeOsr();
+      // Note: this check can't be wrapped in a function, because
+      // calling that function causes a deopt from lack of call
+      // feedback.
       var opt_status = %GetOptimizationStatus(f);
       assertTrue(
         (opt_status & V8OptimizationStatus.kMaybeDeopted) !== 0 ||